szemkoff/azurecharters/docs/legal-framework/broker-legal-framework.md

 - Tax compliance requirements
 - Damage and liability terms

+## IYBA Membership and Compliance

+### 1. IYBA Membership Requirements

+The International Yacht Brokers Association (IYBA, formerly FYBA) sets standards for professional yacht brokers that Azure Yacht Group adheres to.

+**Membership Qualifications:**
+- Minimum two years of yacht brokerage experience
+- Sponsorship by two active IYBA members
+- Completion of IYBA ethics course
+- Adherence to IYBA Code of Ethics
+- Maintenance of required insurance coverage
+- Payment of annual membership dues
+- Compliance with ongoing education requirements

+**Continuing Education:**
+- Minimum annual required hours of approved education
+- Participation in IYBA seminars and workshops
+- Legal and regulatory updates
+- Documentation of completed courses
+- Ethics training renewal

+### 2. IYBA Code of Ethics

+Azure Yacht Group adheres to the IYBA Code of Ethics in all charter operations:

+**Key Ethical Requirements:**
+1. **Duty to Clients**:
+   - Full disclosure of all material facts
+   - Highest level of honesty and integrity
+   - Protection of client interests
+   - Accurate representation of vessels

+2. **Duty to the Public**:
+   - Fair and honest advertising
+   - No misleading statements
+   - Transparency in all communications
+   - Qualified professional service

+3. **Duty to the Industry**:
+   - Cooperation with other brokers
+   - Fair competition practices
+   - Maintenance of professional standards
+   - Support of industry development

+4. **Duty to IYBA**:
+   - Compliance with all bylaws and rules
+   - Participation in association activities
+   - Promotion of IYBA standards
+   - Reporting of unethical conduct

+### 3. IYBA Standard Forms and Contracts

+Azure Yacht Group utilizes IYBA-approved documentation for all charter transactions:

+**IYBA Forms Utilized:**
+- IYBA Charter Agreement
+- IYBA Broker/Owner Agreement
+- IYBA Escrow Instructions
+- IYBA Offer Form
+- IYBA Deposit Receipt
+- IYBA Charter Preference Sheet
+- IYBA Broker Commission Agreement

+**Compliance Requirements:**
+- No unauthorized modification of standard forms
+- Proper execution and documentation
+- Accurate completion of all fields
+- Secure storage of executed agreements
+- Prompt submission of required documentation

+### 4. IYBA Dispute Resolution Process

+Azure Yacht Group follows IYBA's arbitration procedures for resolving disputes:

+**Arbitration Process:**
+1. **Initial Submission**:
+   - Filing of complaint with IYBA
+   - Payment of required fees
+   - Selection of arbitration panel

+2. **Documentation Phase**:
+   - Submission of all relevant documents
+   - Witness statements
+   - Evidence compilation
+   - Response from opposing party

+3. **Arbitration Hearing**:
+   - Presentation of case
+   - Witness testimony
+   - Panel deliberation
+   - Binding decision

+4. **Resolution Implementation**:
+   - Execution of panel decision
+   - Financial settlement if required
+   - Documentation of resolution
+   - Compliance verification

 ## Required Documentation Package

 1. **Master Broker Agreement** (Azure Yacht Group ↔ Owner/Manager)